Change Point Detection in Precision Matrices with D-trace Loss: Introduction

-Our contributions can be summarized as follows: we propose a new estimator for break detection in the precision matrix, the Group Fused D-trace LASSO (GFDtL); we derive the conditions for which all the break points and the precision matrices can be consistently estimated when the estimated breaks coincide with the true number of breaks; we provide a modified regularizer to ensure the existence of solutions to the revised problem, and show that these solutions either exhibit some easily verifiable patterns indicating the \textit{possible} unsolvability of the original problem so that we can further update the tuning parameters towards obtaining reliable estimators, or solve the original problem if the patterns are not detected; an ADMM is adapted for implementation with convergence guarantees.
-The relevance of the novel estimator for change-points in time-varying networks compared to the standard Gaussian-based GFGL estimator is illustrated through simulations and real data experiments.
+Our contributions can be summarized as follows: we propose a new estimator for change points detection in the precision matrix, the Group Fused D-trace LASSO (GFDtL); we derive the conditions for which all the change points and the precision matrices can be consistently estimated when the estimated change points coincide with the true number of change points; we provide a modified regularizer to ensure the existence of solutions to the revised problem, and show that these solutions either exhibit some easily verifiable patterns indicating the \textit{possible} unsolvability of the original problem so that we can further update the tuning parameters towards obtaining reliable estimators, or solve the original problem if the patterns are not detected; an ADMM is adapted for implementation with convergence guarantees.
+The relevance of our proposed change points estimator compared with standard estimators, such as GFGL, is illustrated through numerical experiments.

 The rest of the paper is organized as follows.
 Section \ref{framework} details the framework and estimation procedure.
 Section \ref{asymptotic_properties} contains the asymptotic properties.
 Section \ref{sec:opt} is devoted to the optimization aspect of the estimation procedure.
-Section \ref{sec:implementation} provides the implementation details.
-Section \ref{sec:simulations} contains some simulation experiments, a sensitivity and computational complexity analysis.
-A real data experiment is provided in Section \ref{sec:real_data}.
-All the proofs of the main text and auxiliary results are relegated to the Appendices.
+Section \ref{sec:implementation} provides the implementation details of the estimator.
+Section \ref{sec:tuning-para} discusses different methods to select the two tuning parameters.
+Section \ref{sec:simulations} provide experimental results based on simulations.
+Section \ref{sec:sen-ana} provides a sensitivity analysis, while Section \ref{sec:time} details the computational complexity.
+Section \ref{sec:real_data} provides experimental results based on real data.
+All the proofs of the main text, the details of the ADMM algorithm, and an illustrative example are deferred to the Appendices.